Updated on February 7, 2024 by Angelika

 St. James Churchyard is the oldest cemetery of the city with 54 very old memorial plaques and graves.
 Also Lucas Cranach the Elder is buried here.
 Christiane von Goethe's grave was long lost.
 In 1888 it was rediscovered and the Goethe Society provided it with the grave slab bearing Goethe's farewell verses for his wife:

-You try, o sun, in vain
+You seek, o sun, in vain

-To shine through the gloomy clouds.
+To shine through the dark clouds!

 The whole gain of my life

-Is to mourn her loss.
+Is to lament her loss.

 Friedrich Schiller was buried in the vault of the Jakobskirchhof at the time.
 However, since the crypt was no longer used after 1823, it became visibly dilapidated.
 You can read the grotesque story about Schiller's bones above in the paragraph about the Ducal Vault read up.